 Domestic direct admits are Teaching Assistants and/or Research Assistants.
-In order to be set up in Workday (USC payroll system) you will need to provide the Business Office (see the Directory section) with your Award Offer Letter, driver's license, and original social security card, OR U.S. Passport with adult photograph DO NOT bring expired passports, as University Payroll will not accept them.
+To be set up in Workday (USC payroll system) you will need to provide the Business Office (see the Directory section) with your Award Offer Letter, driver's license, and original social security card, OR valid U.S. passport with adult photograph.
+Expired passports are not accepted.